alanmacdoug/astrowind/src/data/post/mautic-vs-esp-cost-comparison.md

 Running Mautic does not send your email.
 The application generates the messages; something else has to deliver them.
-Self-hosters typically relay through a delivery service — SendGrid, Postmark, Amazon SES — because delivering bulk mail directly from a VPS IP address in 2026 is an exercise in frustration.
+Self-hosters typically relay through a delivery service — SendGrid, Postmark, Amazon SES — because [delivering bulk mail](/pre-send-checklist) from a VPS IP address in 2026 is an exercise in frustration.
 That mailbox provider does not know your fresh cloud IP, and it has no reason to trust it.